KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 FASA (via RedAV8R's patches, included here.)

 Engine Support:
-Realism Overhaul requires the selection of an Engine pack.
-The two suggested packs (pick one) are either SFJackBauer's RealEngines pack (which gives engines the stats of real-world engines that look similar, like NovaPunch K2-X -> J-2) and my Reaching for the Stars pack, which gives engines "realistic" stats informed by real-world engines without being clones.
+Realism Overhaul comes with the RealEngines set of engine patches.
+It gives engines the stats of real-world engines that look similar, like NovaPunch K2-X -> J-2.
+However, it also supports NathanKell's Reaching for the Stars pack, which gives engines "realistic" stats informed by real-world engines without being clones.
+Note that in either case you need KM_Gimbal for gimbals to work.
-SFJackBauer's RealEngines pack can be downloaded from http://forum.kerbalspaceprogram.com/threads/59207-0-22-Realism-Overhaul-ROv2-Modlist-for-RSS?p=825469&viewfull=1#post825469 (note that it requires KM_Gimbal for gimbals to work.)
-My RftS Pack can be downloaded from the fourth post here: http://forum.kerbalspaceprogram.com/threads/57833 (note that it requires ExsurgentEngineering for gimbals to work.
-Available at the link.)
+My RftS Pack can be downloaded from the fourth post here: http://forum.kerbalspaceprogram.com/threads/57833

 Changes:
 *New size system: 0.5m, 1m, 2m, 3m, etc.